-The invigilator and oral translator cannot provide support for any questions that the pupil may ask e.g. the use of grammar, punctuation, meanings of words or how they are expressed in English.
+The invigilator and oral translator must not provide support for any questions that the pupil may ask e.g. the use of grammar, punctuation, meanings of words or how they are expressed in English.

-The pupil can have word(s) in the questions and multiple-choice answer options read to them in English.
-If the pupil asks for a word(s) to be translated, the oral translator will remind the pupil that they cannot do this for them in this test.
+If the pupil asks for a word(s) to be translated outside of the instructions, the oral translator will remind the pupil that they cannot do this for them in this test.